Skate hardware has always been a mystery to me. Instead of doing more research, I would buy skate hardware packs, not thinking much about it.

 To make it easy, we could round it up to an inch.
 So all you have to do is add 1″ + your riser pad size to get the proper bolt size.

-Basing it off of the above measurements, below is an estimated riser pad/ bolt size guide.
+Based on the above measurements, an estimated riser pad/ bolt size guide is below.

-It’s always best to get a proper measurement of your own setup, but this should give you a rough idea of bolt sizing.
+It’s always best to properly measure your setup, but this should give you a rough idea.

 Bolt Drive Types